Most yachties will be familiar with the excitement of landing a large ocean-going fish when on passage. The ‘what have we got?’...

 Once the fish has struck the bait, rods can be slotted into a chair or a harness (often both) to manage the heavy shock loads of a large and powerful fish.
 The battle between the fisher and fish can be a long and hard one with no easy prediction of the outcome.
 It is this aspect that creates such great theatre for the onlookers as they enjoy their refreshments on the decks high above.

 Caption with renderings: Project 406, at 52m / 171ft this ground-breaking creation will be, by some distance, the largest, most luxurious and individual true sportfish yacht in the world.
-Read more in various announcements by folllowing the links on this website to News > Announcements:
+See more renderings at this website: Yachts under construction > Project 406 [link].
+Or learn more in various announcements by folllowing the links on this website: news > announcements:

-- Unveiling the World’s Largest True Sportfish Yacht – 19 April 2021 [click here]
+- Unveiling the World’s Largest True Sportfish Yacht – 19 April 2021 [link]